DarrenOfficial/dpaste/docs/standalone_installation.rst

     $ cd dpaste/
     $ pipenv install --dev      # Installs the project and Python dependencies

+The static files are not shipped with the project repository and need to be compiled manually.
+This is necessary since compiled CSS/JS files lead to too many merge conflicts during development.

     $ npm install               # Installs the node dependencies and compiles
                                 # the static files (JS/CSS).